mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the intermediate nodes along the path from the removed leaf to the root

-### PSK
+### PreSharedKey

-A PSK proposal can be used to request that a PSK be injected into the key schedule in the process of advancing the epoch.
+A PreSharedKey proposal can be used to request that a PreSharedKey be injected into the key schedule in the process of advancing the epoch.

 ~~~~~
 struct {
     PreSharedKeyID psk;
-} PSK;
+} PreSharedKey;
 ~~~~~

-When processing a commit message including one or more PSK proposals, a group member MUST derive the `psk_secret` for the inclusion in the Key Schedule as described in {{pre-shared-keys}}, where the order of the PSKs corresponds to the order of the PSK proposals in the commit.
+When processing a Commit message including one or more PreSharedKey proposals, a group member MUST derive the `psk_secret` for the inclusion in the Key Schedule as described in {{pre-shared-keys}}, where the order of the PSKs corresponds to the order of the PreSharedKey proposals in the commit.

 ### ReInit